raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

-A churning storm cloud forms, centered on a point you can see and spreading to a radius of 360 feet.
+A churning storm cloud forms, centered on a point you can see and spreading to a radius of 108.0m.
 Lightning flashes in the area, thunder booms, and strong winds roar.
-Each creature under the cloud (no more than 5,000 feet beneath the cloud) when it appears must make a Constitution saving throw.
+Each creature under the cloud (no more than 1500.0m beneath the cloud) when it appears must make a Constitution saving throw.
 On a failed save, a creature takes 2d6 thunder damage and becomes deafened for 5 minutes.

 Each round you maintain concentration on this spell, the storm produces different effects on your turn.